-The pre-shooting cache setting can be confirmed in the monitor when shooting ( $\square$ 9).
-The pre-shooting cache icon (a) lights in green while the shutter-release button is pressed halfway.
+The pre-shooting cache setting can be confirmed in the monitor when shooting ($\square \square 9$).
+The preshooting cache icon () lights in green while the shutter-release button is pressed halfway.

-If the number of exposures remaining is less than five, shooting with the pre-shooting cache is not possible.
+• If the number of exposures remaining is less than five, shooting with the pre-shooting cache is not possible.
 Before shooting, check that there are five or more exposures remaining.

-- See "Subjects Not Suitable for Autofocus" (CC76) for more information. - See "Viewing and Deleting Images Captured Continuously (Sequence)" ( (\)13) for more information.
+- See "Subjects Not Suitable for Autofocus" (□□76) for more information. - See "Viewing and Deleting Images Captured Continuously (Sequence)" (13) for more information.